 In the following years, Belgium and the Netherlands cashed in dollars for gold.
 Likewise, Germany and France took similar steps.
 In August 1971, Britain followed suit and asked for gold, forcing the intervention of the United States, Richard Nixon, to end the convertibility of the US dollar to gold on August 15, 1971.
 Since then, the world’s currency has not been pegged at all to gold.

 Currently, the gold standard is out of date in most countries.
-Fiat money completely replaced it.
-Fiat money is a term to refer to the currency that has no intrinsic value but is a means of payment.
-The paper for making money is not worth the stated nominal value of the money.
-So, we say that money has no intrinsic value.
+Fiat money has completely replaced it.
+Fiat money refers to a currency that has no intrinsic value but is a means of payment.
+The paper used to make money is not worth the stated nominal value of the money, so we say that money has no intrinsic value.

 Fiat money is acceptable to everyone because the government guarantees it.
 So, it is valuable and useful as a means of payment because the government says so.

 Gold has become an important part of the exchange rate system.
-It became currency and has become one of the assets to store value.
+It has become currency and an asset that stores value.

 Why was the gold standard abandoned?